 - Poli in Calle Floridablanca – A delightful restaurant that serves the best seafood in town.
 Has been awarded a Certificate of Excellence by Trip Advisor.

 - Meson del Willy on Calle Ciclista Julian Hernandez Zaragoza – This is the ideal restaurant to experience an authentic taste of Spanish cuisine.
-Great value for money and an incredible warm and friendly service.
+Great value for money and an incredibly warm and friendly service.

-Mazarron is an historic port town, set around a glorious bay which opens up into the warm Mediterranean ocean.
+Mazarron is a historic port town, set around a glorious bay which opens up into the warm Mediterranean ocean.

 Surrounded by outstanding geological rock formations, breathtaking scenery and stunning beaches, this really is the place to just laze around and relax.
 Spacious, palm tree-lined plazas let expats meander around the town’s monuments and ancient buildings.